aayush1205/Raahein/README.md

 # RAAHEIN: From en-route to EndRoute

 <h2> Objective and Elaboration: </h2>
-A cross-platform capable application designed efficiently to modernise the Indian Public Transit while keeping a hefty focus on Practicality and Convenience.
+A cross-platform capable application designed to efficiently modernise the Indian Public Transit while keeping a hefty focus on Practicality and Convenience.

-The problem spectrum RAAHEIN tackles are the lack of a modern, practical, and reliant Transit structure and the absolute negligence of this system as a consequence of these flaws.
+The problem spectrum RAAHEIN tackles is the lack of a modern, practical, and reliant Transit structure and the absolute negligence of this system as a consequence of these flaws.

 RAAHEIN promises connectivity.
 With a stark focus on solving the Door-to-Door needs, RAAHEIN provides RIDE COMBOS--an intuitive idea which pitches booking combinations of public vehicle units to cover your long rides.
 A bright amalgamation of the features of Private and Public transportation.
 An Auto Rickshaw comes to pick you up, drops you off at the nearest Rail/Metro/Bus Station so that you can travel further.
 Another auto picks you up from the nearest station to your final destination and drops you off.